-- 1. Members of the Planning Commission and Town Council, and representatives of potentially affected stakeholders (e.g., Town residents) participate in a site tour to better understand the issues, particularly the extent of blasting and site drainage, before approving this site development plan.
+- 2. Members of the Planning Commission, Town Council, and representatives of potentially affected stakeholders (e.g., Town residents) participate in a site tour to better understand the issues, particularly the extent of blasting and site drainage, before approving this site development plan.
 Participating in such visits were routine practice in the past (1980s) for projects that had unique or controversial issues when I was a member of the Castle Rock Planning Commission.
-Given the nature of this site, such a visit would provide a more confident and informed basis for review and potential modification of critical aspects of this proposed development. - 2.
-The Planning Commission might also consider providing increased opportunities for public input by expanding the time allocated in meetings from 4 minutes per person to at least 8 minutes.
+Given the nature of this site, such a visit would provide a more substantial and informed basis for review and potential modification of critical aspects of this proposed development. - 3.
+The Town Council should also consider providing increased opportunities for public input by expanding the time allocated for members of the public to voice their opinions in meetings from 3 minutes per person to at least 8 minutes.